dgillcrist/personal_projects/new.md

-this is a new file for md
+## This is a new file for md

-it is unformated, just for checking git functionality
+It is unformated, just for checking git functionality

+The file is now formated

+## This is my new header, look it's cool!